dagster-io/hooli-data-eng-pipelines/README.md

 - *Jobs*: allow us to automate when our assets are updated.
 This example includes jobs that run on a *Schedule* and *Sensors* that trigger jobs to run when upstream data is ready.
 Jobs can target assets, see `repository.py` or they can define imperative operations, see `jobs/watch_s3.py`.
 - *Job Configuration* allows Dagster to parameterize tasks, this example includes a forecasting model with hyper parameters passed as job config.
 - *Partitions and Backfills* allow Dagster to represent partitioned data with no additional code.
 This example includes a partitioned model stats asset (`hooli_data_eng/assets/forecasting/__init__.py`).
 Using partitions allows the Hooli data team to track model performance overtime, account for model drift, and run back tests for new models.
-- The asset `big_orders` in `hopoli_data_eng/assets/forecasting/__init__.py` uses Spark.
+- The asset `big_orders` in `hooli_data_eng/assets/forecasting/__init__.py` uses Spark.
 Locally, Spark is run through a local PySpark process.
 In production, a `resources/databricks.py` Databricks *Step Launcher* is used to dynamically create a Spark cluster for processing.
 - The asset `model_nb` is an example of *Dagstermill* which lets you run Jupyter Notebooks as assets, including notebooks that should take upstream assets as inputs.
+- *Sensors* are used to run jobs based on external events.
+See for example `hooli_data_eng/jobs/watch_s3.py`.
+- *Declarative Scheduling* is used to keep certain marketing and analytics assets up to date based on a stakeholder SLA using freshness policies and an asset reconciliation sensor.
+Examples include `hooli_data_eng/assets/marketing/__init__.py` and `dbt_project/models/ANALYTICS/daily_order_summary.sql`.

 ## Deployment Architecture